 Content of the Invention

 The purpose of the present invention is to develop a composition for the treatment of Alzheimer’s disease with a definite effect and convincing safety to meet the need for a composition that can be suitable for long-term administration and can prevent or improve Alzheimer’s disease.
-The inventors of the present invention completed the present invention after intensive research and unexpectedly discovered the therapeutic effect of the symptoms of Alzheimer’s disease shown by combining NMN and α-GPC.
-The compositions of the present invention can be applied in the preparation of drugs for the treatment of Alzheimer’s disease, or functional foods for the purpose of prevention and treatment.
+The inventors of the present invention completed the present invention after intensive research.
+They unexpectedly discovered the therapeutic effect of the symptoms of Alzheimer’s disease shown by combining NMN and α-GPC.
+The compositions of the present invention can be applied in the preparation of drugs for treating Alzheimer’s disease or functional foods for prevention and treatment.

-Specifically, the present invention provides a composition for the treatment of Alzheimer’s disease, characterized in that it comprises β-nicotinamide mononucleotide (NMN) and L-α-glycerophosphorylcholine (α-GPC), wherein β-nicotinamide mononucleotide is used in a dose of 3 to 9 mg/kg/d and L-α-glycerophosphorylcholine is used in a dose of 8 to 20 mg/kg/d.
+Specifically, the present invention provides a composition for the treatment of Alzheimer’s disease, characterized in that it comprises β-nicotinamide mononucleotide (NMN) and L-α-glycerophosphocholine (α-GPC), wherein β-nicotinamide mononucleotide is used in a dose of 3 to 9 mg/kg/d, and L-α-glycerophosphocholine is used in a dose of 8 to 20 mg/kg/d.

 As a preferred embodiment of the present invention, the pharmaceutical formulation can be a tablet or capsule.

-The present invention also provides a functional food product comprising the above-mentioned composition for the treatment of Alzheimer’s disease and an edible excipient.
+The present invention also provides a functional food product comprising the above-mentioned composition for treating Alzheimer’s disease and an edible excipient.

 The compositions of the present invention can be applied in the preparation of drugs for the treatment of Alzheimer’s disease.

-The α-GPC in this invention is the abbreviation of L-α-glycerophosphorylcholine, which is a water-soluble substance with 2 fatty acids removed from the main phospholipid PC (phosphatidylcholine) that constitutes the cell membrane and is originally widespread in living organisms and is one of the body components present in human breast milk and body fluid swelling.
-In the 2009 revision of the food and drug classification, L-α-glycerophosphorylcholine (sometimes called sn-glycerophosphorylcholine) was defined as food. α-GPC is one of the few nutrients that can cross the blood-brain barrier, so it can be rapidly converted from choline to acetylcholine, and is considered to be a nutrient that prevents choline deficiency, increases neurotransmitters, and promotes the secretion of growth hormone.
+The α-GPC in this invention is the abbreviation of L-α-glycerophosphocholine, which is a water-soluble substance with 2 fatty acids removed from the main phospholipid PC (phosphatidylcholine) that constitutes the cell membrane and is originally widespread in living organisms and is one of the body components present in human breast milk and body fluid swelling.
+In the 2009 food and drug classification revision, L-α-glycerophosphocholine (sometimes called sn-glycerophosphorylcholine) was defined as food. α-GPC is one of the few nutrients that can cross the blood-brain barrier, so it can be rapidly converted from choline to acetylcholine.
+It is considered a nutrient that prevents choline deficiency, increases neurotransmitters, and promotes growth hormone secretion.

 Moreover, since acetylcholinesterase inhibitors (AChEI) are by far the most widely used drugs for the treatment of AD in clinical practice, among the 5 drugs approved by the FDA for the treatment of AD, except for memantine which is an NMDA receptor antagonist, the remaining 4 [Tacrine, Donepezil, Galanthamine and Rivastigmine ] are all AChEI.
 However, there are no reports so far that α-GPC intake can treat or improve the symptoms of Alzheimer’s disease, probably because α-GPC intake alone does not increase the acetylcholine content due to the body’s modulation.